-An unatural curiosity - The calf of a cow-entcher.
-As soon as a man commences growing at one end and how bitter he is at the other. - Life.
-The wife who carries on her husband's pawushop after his decease is truly a

-"Money is nothing to me," said the attered tramp as he turned his pockets It is curious how sweet a honey bee is a slight difference between U and L. Jack Goodfellow's Small Brother-"Jack, is there my past tense of due?"
-Jack (gloomily) - "Yes, dun." - Harvard
+The dishonest butcher is always willing to meat his customers half-weigh.
+"Money is nothing to me," said the tattered tramp as he turned his pockets It is curious how sweet a honey bee is at one end and how bitter he is at the other .- Life.
+The wife who carries on her husband's inside out.

-'loan widder."
-An African tribe is governed by a ruler who has no tongue.
-He is King, but the King dumb.
-He is not only the politician knows it is something a man can hoist houself with or by .- Picayune.
-I met her in the giddy whirk She struck me as a pretty girl; And now I've made her mine for life,

-Improbable stories in newspaper ought to be placed under the head of marine intelligence. - Siftings.
+pawnshop after his decease is truly a "loan widder."
+An African tribe is governed by a ruler King, but the King dumb.
+Improbable stories in newspapers ought to be placed under the head of marine intelligence. - Siftings.
 To keep a woman out of sulks the easiest way is to keep her in silks.
-Only

-When a young man detects the first evidence of hair on his upper lip he feels elevated, when in reality it is a sort of coming down.
-Very few people of the present day ever saw or can tell what a petard is; but

-She strikes me as an angry wife.

-- Bos on Cou First Domestic-"Wat's all that row up-stairs?"
-Second Domestic-"Oh, that's nothing; just the master scolding the missus about my cooking .- Omaha It is satisfactory to learn that Henry n of evenings after they're marriedthat's labor.
+Only a slight difference between U and I. Jack Goodfellow's Small Brother-"Jack, is there any past tense of due!"
+Jack (gloomily)-"Yes, dun."-Harcard When a young man detects the first evidence of hair on his upper lip he feels elevated, when in reality it is a sort of oming down.
+Very few people of the present day ever saw or can tell what a petard is; but a politician knows it is something a man can hoist himself with or by .- Picayune.
+I met her in the giddy whirl.
+She struck me as a pretty girl; And now I've made her mine for life, She strikes me as an angry wife.
+First Domestic-"Wat's all that row up-stairs?"
+Second Domestic-"Oh, that's nothing: just the master scolding the missus about my cooking.-Omaha It is satisfactory to learn that Henry M. Stanley 1s alive and well somewhere in Africa, although his postal facilities are somewhat obstructed. - Proceid nos The girls are all a fleeting show, The girls are all a heavy in Forman's illusion given; For man's illusion given; Their smiles of joy, their tears of wee, Deceifful shine, deceifful flow, There is not one true in seven, -Mercury.

+When a young man sits in the parlor talking nonsense to his sweetheart-that's capital.
+But when he has to stay in of evenings after they're married

 A leading man among the Chinese in New York, now defunct, used to say that he could tell all his countrymen here by their pig-tails.
-He can't now-dead men tell no tails. - Siftings.
-You say you wonder why A clover man like I Am unlucky.
+He can't now-dead men tell no tails. -Siftings.

+You say you wonder why A clever man like I

+In Kentucky. - Mocking Bird.
+A man "stops" at a hotel when he lodges for one night: he "staya" when he is well fixed; he "puts up" when he is given a sky parlor; he is a "guest of the landlord" when he does not pay.-

+Picayune.
+Enraged Husband-"Maria, I can endure this existence no longer.
+I am going to blow my brains out."
+Wife calmly) - "Don't attempt it, John.
+You have never had any success in firing at small targets."- Chicago

+She walked into the dry goods store With stately stop and proud; She turn'd the fritis and laces o'er And pushed aside the crowd; She acked to see some rich brounds,

+She looked at allk of every

+And then at velvetowns.

+She sampled jackets him and rail-

+She trued on nine or ten.

+And then she touch her head, and said

+She "guess'd she'd call again,"

+-Siftings,

+A clever ton.

+Am unlucky.

 I tried to run a-well

-M. Stanley is alive and well somewhere in Africa, although his postal facilities are somewhat obstructed.-Provid nos The girls are all a fleeting show, For man's illusion given; Their smiles of joy, their tears of woe, Deceitful shine, deceitful flow,

-There is not one true in seven.
-When a young man sits in the parlor talking nonsense to his sweetheartthat's capital.
-But when he has to stay

-A temperance hotel In Kentucky, -Mocking Bird, A man "stops" at a hotel when he odges for one night: he "stays" when he is well fixed; he "puts up" when he is given a sky parlor; he is a "guest of the landlord" when he does not pay.-

-Enraged Husband-"Maria, I can endure this existence no longer.
-I am going to blow my brains out," Wife calmly) - "Don't attempt it, John.
-You have never had any success in firing at small targets. - Chicago

-She walked into the dry goods store With stately step and proud;

-She turn'd the frills and laces o'er

-And pushed aside the crowd;

-She asked to see some rich brocade,

-Mohairs and grenadines;

-She looked at silk of every shade, And then at velveteens.

-She sampled jackets bins and res-fibe tried on nine or ten.
-And then she toss d her head, and said.
-She "guess'd she'd call again,"-Siftings,
+tried to run a-well